gjcooper/DTI-Presentation/slideshow.md

 .right-column[
 .center[### Tract Based Spatial Statistics]

+TBSS is an alternative to traditional voxel-wise statistical analysis of fractional anisotropy (FA) images.
+It aims to solve the issues of arbitrariness of spatial smoothing extent, and choice of standard registration algorithms.
+The steps in the analysis are:

+The process takes FA images (from our `dtifit` step), erodes the data slightly to remove outliers and registers each image to a standard space (FMRIB58_FA, a user supplied target or the most representative from the set).

+After registration each individuals FA has the transform applied, and they are combined to create a mean FA image.
+This is run through a skeletonisation step which creates an alignment-invariant tract representation.
+Finally TBSS thresholds the mean FA skeleton image and computes a projection from each individuals data onto the skeleton.
+This is then fed into voxel-wise statistics in the next section.
 ]
 ---
+.left-column[
+## Analysis
+### - FSL (1)
+### - FSL (2)
+]
+.right-column[
+.center[### Voxel-wise Statistics and more]

+TBSS results can be fed into the FSL `randomise` tool.
+This runs non-parametric permutation inference on the neuroimaging data, generally by applying a general linear model design matrix.
+Some examples are one-sample T-tests, two-sample Unpaired T-test with nuisance variables and repeated measures ANOVA.
+It generally outputs raw test statistics, uncorrected P statistics and family-wise error rate corrected P-values.

+Other options for TBSS analysis are:

+* Feeding non-FA images in TBSS (for instance mean diffusivity)

+* Using crossing-fibre measures (for instance from the `bedpostx` tool)

+* Warping TBSS results back to native space to use for tractography or validation.
+]
+---
-There are mulitple ways to generate masks used for tractography, including:
+There are multiple ways to generate masks used for tractography, including:

 * Use masks from a predefined/default atlas.
 Fast.
 Lacks precision.

 * Use masks from a structural analysis of our participants (Freesurfer or similar)

-* Use masks from another group that have scanned regions of interest in higher field strengths, ie 7T
+* Use masks from another group that have scanned regions of interest in higher field strengths, e.g. 7T
 ---
 # Final Thoughts
 1. Normalisation for comparing between subjects